Tariq-Mehmood-Malik/Kubernetes/deployment.md

 ```bash
 kubectl create deployment my-app --image=nginx:latest
 ```
-This creates a deployment named `my-app` using the `nginx:latest` image.
+This creates a deployment of single Pod named `my-app` using single container of the `nginx:latest` image.

 #### Additional Options:
 - **Expose the deployment as a service**: